-For trade receivables and contract assets the Group and the Company apply a simplified approach in calculating ECLs (Expected Credit Losses).
+For trade receivables the Group and the Company apply a simplified approach in calculating ECLs (Expected Credit Losses).
 Therefore, the Group and the Company do not track changes in credit risk, but instead recognise a loss allowance based on lifetime ECLs at each reporting date.
-The Group and the Company have established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+The Group and the Company have established a provision matrix that is